mrimbault/mr_notebook/tests-fsync-errors/README.md

   4.13, 4.15 and 4.16, and possibly before 4.13)
 - write some data on another, sane, table, to dirty more buffers and accelerate the writeback
-- wait for a timed checkpoint to happen (to ensure only one of these writes is done for every checkpoint)
+- wait for a timed checkpoint to happen (to ensure only one of these failing writes is done for every checkpoint)
 - rince and repeat for enough time to have several timed checkpoints triggered
 - force one last checkpoint, and shutdown propertly (mode "fast", NOT "immediate", so another immediate checkpoint occurs here)
-- sync filesystem cache to storage, and force empty it
+- sync filesystem cache to storage, and forcefully drop it
 - restart the PostgreSQL instance, and compute a report on both the missing data, and the various logged events (system and PostgreSQL errors, and PostgreSQL checkpoints details)